 Bob Diaco named assistant head coach, Chuck Martin named offensive coordinator, Kerry Cooks named co-defensive coordinator, Scott Booker promoted to full-time assistant and contract extensions for assistant coaches announced

 Returned to running backs coach in 2012 and coached the Irish slot wide receivers from 2012-13.

 Added the role of recruiting coordinator in 2012.

-Notre Dame ran for at least 200 yards seven times in 2012, including six of the last nine contests.
+Notre Dame ran for at least 200 yards seven times in 2012, including six of its last nine contests.
 The Irish had not posted more 200+ yard rushing games in a single season since 1996.

 Notre Dame was one of four FBS schools from a BCS conference to have a pair of running backs average at least 67.0 yards rushing per game.

 The quartet of Wood, Riddick, George Atkinson III and Cam McDaniel averaged 5.7 yards per tote.

 Tutored running backs the first 15 seasons of his coaching career before moving to wide receivers from 2010-11.